Course overview

 Are you looking for a degree that prepares you for a leading legal or professional career?

-Choose Deakin's Bachelor of Laws and develop a solid foundation of practical legal skills, including:
+Choose Deakin's Bachelor of Laws and build a strong foundation of practical legal skills, including:

 Key dates